Carrots Are Orange

 The Breadwinner

 Also set in Afghanistan, The Breadwinner delivers an important, albeit heavy, message to older elementary-aged children.
-The author, Deborah Ellis, highlights in a straightforward manner the truth of the circumstances and provides great detail.
+The author, Deborah Ellis, highlights straightforwardly the truth of the circumstances and provides excellent detail.

-The main character, Parvana, shows tremendous courage as she ventures out of her home disguised as a male in order to help her family.
+The main character, Parvana, shows tremendous courage as she ventures out of her home disguised as a male to help her family.
 This heroine fights oppression and risks her life to survive.

 Ellis spent months researching and interviewing young Afghan refugees.
 This story was born from that research.
 You’ll find your students and children will respond to this book and have many questions.